qbzzt/etherdocs/startingout/readme.md

 ## Web User Interface

 Solidity contracts are backend constructs.
-For users to be able to use your [decentralized application (dapp)](https://www.coindesk.com/learn/ethereum-101/what-is-a-decentralized-application-dapp) they need a front end they could access, typically provided by a web server.
+For users to be able to use [a decentralized application (dapp)](https://www.coindesk.com/learn/ethereum-101/what-is-a-decentralized-application-dapp) they need a front end they could access, typically provided by a web server.

 ### Contract Information